jeffscottlevine/aws-monitor-root/README.md

-# RootAPIMonitor.yaml - Monitor AWS for Root Sign Ins and API Activity
+Monitor AWS for Root Sign Ins and API Activity

 ## Overview

-This CloudFormation generates installs an AWS Lambda function and an EventBridge rule that detects the following events and sends out SNS notifications.
+This CloudFormation template generates installs an AWS Lambda function and an EventBridge rule that detects the following events and sends out SNS notifications.

 1. API calls made by the root user
 2. Console logins by the root user